 Esalen is reopening in a very special way.
 This will be a time of calm, far fewer people, private baths overlooking the glorious Pacific Ocean and open grounds to safely enjoy walks, picnics, all manner of games, exercise and relaxation—and the sublime sunsets.
 We look forward to welcoming you to an even calmer, more relaxed environment for a unique time to disconnect—and to reconnect with yourself and nature.

 Esalen’s cozy rooms await you.
 At this time, we only offer private accommodations in compliance with state and federal guidelines and follow an updated and rigorous cleaning protocol for all rooms.
 With no hallways or corridors you will easily be able to come and go as you please into the beauty of your room and the scenic Big Sur campus.
-Your stay includes your accommodations, delicious food, nurturing hot springs, potentially a workshop experience and free experiential offerings that can support you in your journey towards your own human potential—a potential that has the possibility to ripple out into the world.
+Your stay includes your accommodations, delicious food, nurturing hot springs, potentially a workshop experience and free Guided Program offerings outside of workshop sessions that can support you in your journey towards your own human potential—a potential that has the possibility to ripple out into the world.
 Our mission statement and values have not changed.

 Food and Meals